kiwilan/nuxt-typed-link/README.md

 - [ ] Support typed `query`
 - [ ] Add type for composable `routes`

-## More typescript in your app?

-Try [nuxt-svg-tranformer](https://github.com/kiwilan/nuxt-svg-transformer) to get typed SVG with icon component.

 ## 💻 Development

 - Clone repository